-Red blotches can occur where eggs are laid, but this damage is of little consequence.
+As mentioned, red blotches can occur where eggs are laid, but this damage is of little consequence.
 This insect is, however, a vector of the viral disease known as Fiji disease and as such is a potentially serious pest.
 Fortunately, through efficient quarantine procedures, this diease is not present in our industry.